kanchanatulaji08/kanchanatulaji08/README.md

 - SQL
 - Data Structures & Algorithms

+  ### 🎯 Career Goal

+Looking for opportunities as a Python Developer / Software Developer Fresher.

 <!--
 **kanchanatulaji08/kanchanatulaji08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.